 I’ll be honest…sometimes I just quit.
 Not many times, but a few, yes.
 Sometimes it just doesn’t feel like it’s worth my time and energy.
 On the other hand, sometimes I throw myself into that thing and burn like a match because I become overwhelmed by the process.
 I don’t realize I don’t need to know everything to start.
 I don’t need all the knowledge in the world to be successful in the process.

 I received Steve Krug’s Don’t make me think a book for my birthday and it took me 9 months to pick it up again.
+Same with the CLEP study guides I got.
 I did that today with my coffee and the first sentence I read was: “You don’t need to know everything.”
 It got to me enough that I’m here thinking about this.

 Krug continues with a passage from the story A Study in Scarlet where Dr Watson is shocked to learn that Sherlock Holmes doesn’t know that the Earth travels around the Sun.
 Holmes explains that by saying: “What the deuce is it to me?
 You say that we go round the sun.
 If we went round the moon it would not make a pennyworth of difference to me or to my work.”